I’m a singer interested in improving my sung Italian – where do I start?

 I’m a vocal coach, how can I learn more?

-If you are a vocal or opera coach looking to develop your understanding of sung Italian language and improve your ability to coach singers in Italian repertoire, we recommend attending any of our courses as a participant or observer, or working through our self-study packs at your own pace.
-Alternatively, we can provide one-to-one coaching/consultancy tailored to your needs as a coach.
+If you are a vocal or opera coach looking to develop your understanding of Italian lyric diction and improve your ability to coach singers in Italian repertoire, we recommend attending any of our courses as a participant or observer, or working through our self-study programmes at your own pace.
+Alternatively, we would be delighted to provide one-to-one coaching/consultancy tailored to your needs as a coach.

 Do I need to have a particular level of spoken Italian to attend a course or understand the Melofonetica Method?

 No – having some skills in spoken Italian helps, but the Melofonetica Method guides singers to achieve correct Italian diction in the sung language, without needing a prior knowledge of the spoken language.
 The approach helps singers of all levels and nationalities to achieve idiomatic sung Italian, whatever level you are starting from.

 Do I need any knowledge of phonetics to start working with the Melofonetica Method?

 If you have previously studied phonetics, in Italian or any other language, this will of course be helpful, but it is by no means expected before you work with us.
 The method introduces some key phonetic concepts at relevant stages, in a way that is easy to follow, and is designed to be accessible for those who have no prior knowledge of phonetics.

 Do I need to be confident singing a full aria off-copy before working with you?

 Not necessarily.
 It helps to know as much of your piece as possible on the one hand, but on the other hand it’s also useful to get correct diction in place and into your muscle memory early in the learning process.
 Ultimately, our coaching sessions are always working sessions that are tailored to your level so you’ll benefit whatever stage you’re at.
-If you prefer to work more slowly, you can focus purely on the text, working in ‘Gregorian chant’ style instead of singing the full piece.
+If you prefer to work more slowly, you can focus purely on the text, working in ‘Gregorian chant’ instead of singing the full piece.

 Which repertoire is best to bring to a Melofonetica course or coaching session?